JeffMorhous/book-review/README.md

 # README

-This is part of a tutorial - https://www.youtube.com/watch?v=AMai9EZesXY
+Created while following Ruby on Rails Tutorial | Build a Book Review App - https://www.youtube.com/watch?v=AMai9EZesXY

 This README would normally document whatever steps are necessary to get the application up and running.